rebroad/breezy-desktop/x11/README.md

 - Breezy will:
   - Create virtual XR outputs (XR-0, XR-1, etc.) via RandR
   - Hide the physical XR display from Display Settings
-  - Configure XFCE compositor to render to virtual outputs
+  - Configure desktop compositor to render to virtual outputs
   - Capture from virtual outputs, apply 3D transformations, and render to physical XR display
 - Virtual outputs will appear in Display Settings like normal monitors, allowing you to configure them as needed.